Achievable logoAchievable logo

 Entanglement occurs when the firm involves itself with the preparation of the third-party post

-An example of entanglement would include a firm sharing a paid review of their products or services on TikTok.
+An example of entanglement is a firm sharing a paid review of its products or services on TikTok.

 Firms may not link to any third-party site that the firm knows or has reason to know contains false or misleading content.
 A firm should not include a link on its website if there are any red flags that indicate the linked site contains false or misleading content